rtgodwin/rtgodwin.github.io/_docs/prep.md

 Lif is a poltergeist.
 He will like and aid PCs that begin to fix the place up.
 He will then warn characters of rats and mimic.

 ## Trollskull Alley

+### The Bent Nail
+A small wooden sign above this shop’s main door is bare except for a large, bent nail sticking out of it.
+The front room contains displays of ornate wooden furniture, as well as a selection of bows and crossbows.
+The wall behind the counter is lined with rows of finely carved wooden canes, quarterstaffs, and shields.

+Talisolvanar “Tally” Fellbranch (CG), the owner and chief artisan of the Bent Nail, is a male half-elf carpenter and woodcarver.
+He is a commoner, with these changes:

+Tally sells wooden weapons and shields at normal cost.
+He also crafts and sells furniture and wood sculptures.

+### Steam and Steel
+During daylight hours, smoke and steam billow from the many windows around this indoor forge where metal weapons, armor, and tools are made.
+The forge is owned and operated by a married couple: a fire genasi named Embric and a water genasi named Avi.
+Both are members of the Most Careful Order of Skilled Smiths and Metalforgers.
+As an armorer, Avi also belongs to the Splendid Order of Armorers, Locksmiths, and Finesmiths.

+> You see a fire Genasi (efreet) blasting some metal with produce flame and pounding on it with big sweaty muscles, and then a water Genasi (djinn) shaping water from a bucket and cooling the metal.

+Embric (NG) tends the forge and is an expert weaponsmith.
+He claims descent from the efreet of Calimshan and is prone to extreme mood swings.

+Avi (NG) worships Eldath, god of peace, and uses his magic to quench hot steel.
+He is an expert armorsmith.
+Avi is laid back and speaks plainly.

+#### Services
+The genasi couple sells all metal weapons, armor, and shields listed in chapter 5 of the Player’s Handbook at normal cost.

 ### Corellon's Crown